scikit-learn-contrib/qolmat/docs/analysis.rst

 The MNAR case is the trickiest, the user must first consider whether their missing data mechanism is MNAR.
 In the meantime, we make assume that the missing-data mechanism is ignorable (ie., it is not MNAR).
 If an MNAR mechanism is suspected, please see this article :ref:`An approach to test for MNAR [1]<Noonan-article>` for relevant actions.

-Then Qolmat proposes a test to determine whether the missing data mechanism is MCAR or MAR.
+Then Qolmat proposes two tests to determine whether the missing data mechanism is MCAR or MAR.

 2. How to use the results
 -------------------------